 - Work environments post Covid19 where the employee strength is cycled predicting which desks will be occupied and which will not is a new requirement to handle energy efficiency.

-For more information on Battery Powered Occupancy Sensor (BPOS) refer to Occupancy & Temperature Node- Temperature Influencing
+For more information on Battery Powered Occupancy Sensors (BPOS) refer to Occupancy & Temperature Node- Temperature Influencing

-Stats is another type of terminal device that are used to control and monitor the terminal level equipment such as the fan coil units, heat pump units etc.
+Stats is another type of terminal device that is used to control and monitor the terminal level equipment such as the fan coil units, heat pump units, etc.

 75F supports two types of stats.

-The HyperStat, conceived as a successor to the original SmartStat, has evolved with 8 on-board sensors, providing advanced capability of thermostat, humidistat, and IAQ sensing station with both modulating and staged equipment control.
+The HyperStat, conceived as a successor to the original SmartStat, has evolved with 8 onboard sensors, providing the advanced capability of the thermostat, humidistat, and IAQ sensing station with both modulating and staged equipment control.
 HyperStat provides monitoring and control of a wide variety of HVAC standalone equipment through its various relay stages or modulating analog outputs.

 The Hyper Stat is a Wall mount product, and the design is done thoughtfully to make sure that the product blends into most of the commercial spaces while still giving a fresh and contemporary feel compared to dated building control interfaces.

-Sensors are devices used to sense and translate various parameter in the building like the temperature, humidity, light levels, pressure etc.., they reach every nook and corner of the building sense information and communicate it back to the terminal devices such as the nodes and stats.
+Sensors are devices used to sense and translate various parameters in the building like the temperature, humidity, light levels, pressure, etc.., they reach every nook and corner of the building to sense information, and communicate it back to the terminal devices such as the nodes and stats.